AngangGuo/COMP-2913/docs/component-lifecycle.md

 > Each component has several “lifecycle methods” that you can override to run code at particular times in the process.
 Methods prefixed with "will" are called right before something happens, and methods prefixed with "did" are called right after something happens.

+Note that **only** Class Components are able to use these lifecycle methods.
+Function components have alternatives available, which we won't cover in this course.

 ---

 #### Available Lifecycle Methods